adobe/cc-dc-hub/public/features/adobe-dc-sign-list-workflows/hub.md

   - Sign
 ---

-## Key Features

-### List All Templates
-Keep track of all the templates that exist throughout your Acrobat Sign account

-### Supports Sandbox Account
-Use the optional --sandbox switch to use with Sandbox account

-### Concise Output Format
-Output is intentionally concise to easily support directing to a CSV file for further analysis

 ## Using Acrobat Sign List Workflows

 Java-based command-line tool to list all the custom workflows in an Acrobat Sign account (in CSV format)